KshshVrma/Notes/doc/To_do.md

 github actions

 manim library which creates videos, you can write text which will generate code which will be used to create a video

+inorder to build a chatbot for a travel application along with some hotel recommendation system: concetps to be known: rag text embeddings vector database document chunking retrieval algorithms rag pipelines deployment